GStreamer/gstreamer/markdown/plugin-development/building/boiler.md

 Pads are created from these static templates in the element's `_init ()` function using `gst_pad_new_from_static_template ()`.
 In order to create a new pad from this template using `gst_pad_new_from_static_template ()`, you will need to declare the pad template as a global variable.
-More on this subject in [Specifying the pads](pwg/building/pads.md).
+More on this subject in [Specifying the pads][pads].

     static GstStaticPadTemplate sink_factory = [..],
         src_factory = [..];